 I also appreciate how well Gray, and other recent Star Wars novels, have nuanced the Imperial/Rebel Alliance conflict.
 Or, rather, how well they’ve nuanced the people on both sides of the conflict.
 Because regardless of what I’ve seen people say, the New Canon Star Wars novels never shy away from calling Palpatine of the Empire tyrannical, evil, and immoral.
 Nor do they shy away from showing the atrocities that occur under and because of its dominion.
 PoA is no exception.
 The Empire as a system of government and Palpatine as the leader of it are evil and oppressive and must be stopped, full stop.

 That does not mean the books don’t attempt to put a human face on the people existing within and even supporting that system.
 People get caught up in pretty awful things for reasons other than “they’re racist bigots”.
 Sometimes it’s “I need to feed my family” or “I’m loyal to that one person and have a hard time seeing them as anything but the good person they used to be”.
 Sometimes fear keeps people from acknowledging how bad things are, or a desire for comfort, or a love of home and protecting the things they love.
-It doesn’t change or excuse their choices, but it’s worth remembering that not everyone who actively or passively supports a tyrannical regime does it to be a huge asshole.
+It doesn’t change or excuse their choices, but it’s worth remembering that not everyone who actively or passively supports a tyrannical regime does it to be a terrible person.

 A system can be evil, but that doesn’t mean every single person who either participates in or fails to fight back against it is also 100% evil.
 True moral complexity is not the same thing as moral equivocation.
 Nowhere do PoA or any of the other New Canon Star Wars novels seem to imply that the actions of such morally grey characters are anything but reprehensible.
 However, there’s a difference between saying someone acted immorally and calling that person evil.
 Star Wars is attempting to walk that line, and for the most part, I think they succeed admirably.
 That being said, I’ll be the first to tap out if it starts to veer too much into apology.